The University of the Arts; 320 South Broad Street; Philadelphia, Pennsylvania 19102; 1.800.616.ARTS

 The Office of the Registrar provides academic and enrollment services in support of the University of the Arts’ diverse academic community, University strategic plan, and mission statement.

-- maintain accurate student academic records in compliance with current policies and laws
+We maintain accurate student academic records in compliance with current policies and laws, provide services ,and support to the UArts community related to:

 - academic standing